Case Studies

 @cooltourtheblog

 And even when you find influencers with a quality audience, it’s important to be sure that they also have a genuine audience.
-Influencers who buy their followers or collect them in a “follow-back” fashion may not make much of an impact to their audience.
+Influencers who buy their followers or collect them in a “follow-back” fashion may not make much of an impact on their audience.

 Finally, there’s the decision about the kind of influencer you hope to target.
 This is a whole topic on its own, so check out our resource on Macro vs Micro Influencers.